pixelarraymedia/pixelarraymedia/README.md

 ## 🌐 About Me

-I specialize in Digital Transformation.
-I'm seriously passionate about clean maintainable code that solves problems and always eager to gain deep knowledge about programming topics.
-Looking to push the boundaries of whats possible through technology.
+ I'm seriously passionate about clean maintainable code and solving problems.
+Always eager to gain deep knowledge about programming topics.
+Looking to push the boundaries of what's possible through technology.

 <div align="center">